-Candidates, who have reached the age of 23 years and above and hold a SC or an NSC without the applicable endorsement for the programme they wish to apply for, may be considered provided they obtained a Certificate of Conditional Exemption from USAf.
+Candidates, who have reached the age of 23 years and above and hold a SC or an NSC without the applicable endorsement for the degree programme they wish to apply for, may be considered provided they obtained a Certificate of Conditional Exemption from USAf.
+Students applying for higher certificate and diploma programmes, meeting the requirements for age exemption, may be considered by the Faculty, without the Certificate of Conditional Exemption.

-Candidates, who have reached the age of 45 years and above and who are not in possession of a SC or an NSC may be considered provided that Senate is of the opinion that the candidate can complete the curriculum within the maximum period of time.
+Candidates, who have reached the age of 45 years and above and who are not in possession of a SC or an NSC, may be considered provided that Senate is of the opinion that the candidate can complete the curriculum within the maximum period of time.
 The Certificate of Conditional Exemption from USAf will be provided to the candidate upon submission of a statement from the Senate of the University.